 Lifestyle habits play an important role in how rapidly our muscles deteriorate.
 A sedentary lifestyle, as well as poor nutrition, contribute to the development of sarcopenia.

-According to the International Osteoporosis Foundation, up to 41% of women and 38% of men over age 50 eat less than the recommended daily allowance of protein.
+According to the International Osteoporosis Foundation, up to 41 percent of women and 38 percent of men over age 50 eat less than the recommended daily allowance of protein.

 Why is sarcopenia so dangerous?